Application and Admission Frequently Asked Questions

 A: The admissions committee does not review GRE scores, and sending your score will not increase your chances of admission.

-Q: I am not a native English speaker, but I received a degree from a Canadian university.
+Q: I am not a native English speaker, but I received a degree from a Canadian or American university.
 Do I still need to submit a TOEFL score?

 A: No. If you COMPLETED a degree at a recognized university in Canada or the United States, or a university where English is the language of instruction, you are not required to submit a TOEFL score.
 If in doubt, please contact the admissions officer for more information.